 This is a static code analyzer that can be used to check if the code complies with the Ruby community code guidelines.
 Its main advantage is its high configurability, achieved partly through four sub-analyzers (called “cops”).
 The developer can specify which cops to use, which files to include or exclude, and make use of other configuration options.

-SimpleCov provides an efficient way for a Ruby on Rails development company to assess the effectiveness of code-testing.
+SimpleCov provides an efficient way for a Rails development company to assess the effectiveness of code-testing.
 When this gem is run with a Rails application, it counts the number of times each line of application code is run during the test suite.

-A relatively new gem, RubyCritic packs the functionality of three older static analysis gems—Reek, Flay, and Flog—and helps with code duplication detection and other types of analysis by creating nicely structured HTML files.
+A relatively new gem, RubyCritic packs the functionality of three older static analysis gems — Reek, Flay, and Flog — and helps with code duplication detection and other types of analysis by creating nicely structured HTML files.
 This type of output also makes it easy to overview and comment with other team members.

 This static code analyzer detects code smells (a source code characteristic that indicates a deeper problem) in Rails-specific coding.
 Moreover, it offers suggestions like adding database indexes and restricting auto-generated routes to let the developer refactor the code and learn the best practices.